Schrausser/Schrausser_D_G_References/README.md

 [https://doi.org/10.1026//0033-3042.50.2.123](https://doi.org/10.1026//0033-3042.50.2.123)

 Schrausser, D. G., Fink, A., & Neubauer, A. C. (2026).
 Intelligence and neural efficiency: Sex- and task-related effects on EEG coherence.
- The article was 'accepted with minor remarks' at the International Journal of Psychophysiology in 2003, corrected but never published, due to oddities at the University of Graz, Austria.
+[The article was 'accepted with minor remarks' at the International Journal of Psychophysiology in 2003, corrected but never published, due to oddities at the University of Graz, Austria].
 In *SSRN Electronic Journal.
 Elsevier*.
 [https://doi.org/10.2139/ssrn.7176638](https://doi.org/10.2139/ssrn.7176638)

 ### Software